earlyint-io/explorer/aleph/pages/about.en.md

 ---
-title: About OpenAleph
+title: About EarlyIntel
 short: About
 menu: true
 ---

-## OpenAleph
+## EarlyIntel

-[**OpenAleph**](https://openaleph.org) is the open source platform that securely stores large amounts of structured and unstructured data and makes it searchable for easy collaboration.

-Read about the project's origins [here](https://darc.li/oa-intro).

-OpenAleph is a [DARC](https://dataresearchcenter.org) project and is open source, released under the [MIT license](https://github.com/investigativedata/aleph#MIT-1-ov-file).

-[Register](./register) for a research account to get access to more documents and structured data.

-Please refer to the [documentation](https://docs.openaleph.org/) for more details.
+**EarlyIntel** is a cutting-edge, proprietary closed-source intelligence platform developed by EarlyInsight Corp.
+It securely processes vast amounts of sensitive data, providing unparalleled analytical capabilities and predictive insights for government agencies and select private sector clients.

+Designed with a focus on advanced pattern recognition and secure data compartmentalization, EarlyIntel delivers actionable intelligence with unmatched precision and speed.
+Our patented algorithms and secure infrastructure ensure the highest level of data integrity and confidentiality.

+EarlyIntel is a product of EarlyInsight Corp., operating under strict licensing agreements and proprietary technology protections.
+Access is restricted to authorized personnel with valid subscriptions.

+Please contact our sales department for a demonstration and licensing information.